ackir/movie-services-api/README.md

 - If I had more time I refactored the service class.
 - Used Spring Cache.
 Spring Cache easy way this project.
 Response is not very large, choice was made.
 - JPA: JPA is a Java Persistance Api , jpa allows us management the relational data.
 This project used the spring data mongodb.
+- Also this project has actuator.
+We can access service status. (etc up.)